aim137/panterbot/README.md

 This code belongs in the public domain.
 You are welcome to take this code and treat is as your own.
 The code is provided "as is" and must NOT be used with real money.

+I am not a financial professional and this does not constitute in any way financial advice.